Free porn site service during coronavirus raises fear of sex trafficking

 Women’s rights experts have urged governments to tighten regulation to tackle online abuse and accused Pornhub of failing to remove content quickly enough when it is reported.

-“Therefore, it is important for governments to implement strict laws that impose a duty of care on technology platforms,” said Tsitsi Matekaire, who runs a program to end sex trafficking at women’s rights group Equality Now.
+“Therefore, it is important that governments implement strict laws that impose a duty of care on technology platforms,” said Tsitsi Matekaire, who runs a program to end sex trafficking at women’s rights group Equality Now.

 (Report by Amber Milne; Edited in Spanish by Javier López de Lérida; The Thomson .
 Foundation is a unit of Thomson . that covers humanitarian issues, conflicts, human rights, gender equality and climate change issues.
 Visit http: // news.trust.org for more articles.)